moodlehq/mdlrelease/README.md

 ### Back to dev release

 Used to produce a back-to-dev release after a major release.
-This release type should only be used immediately after a major release has been successfully completed in order to set the master branch back to a development state.
+This release type should only be used immediately after a major release has been successfully completed in order to set the main branch back to a development state.
 The following steps must be followed to perform an on-sync release.

 **1. Run the pre-release script.**